loading...

 Collecting plastic - Households

-Building and supporting waste management structures in communities for household waste
+Establishing and supporting waste management structures in communities for household waste

-Tracking quantities
+Tracking collection quantities

 How it works:

-• Material is weighed
+• The material is weighed

-Sorting, pressing and storaging for recycling
+Sorting, pressing and storage for recycling

-Preparing: Removing lids and labels
+Processing: Removing lids and labels

-Awareness and education
+Awareness and Education

 CLEAN-UP LOCATIONS